What personal information we collect and where from

-The primary point of contact for all issues arising from this privacy notice, is our Compliance Department who can be reached at email@example.com or by writing to us at Bamboo, 1st Floor, Grenville House, Nelson Gate, Southampton, SO15 1GX
+The primary point of contact for all issues arising from this privacy notice, is our Compliance Department who can be reached at email@example.com or by writing to us at Bamboo Limited, 1st floor, Grenville House, Nelson Gate, Southampton, SO15 1GX

-If you have any questions, concerns or complaints regarding our compliance with this policy and the data protection laws, or if you wish to exercise your rights, we encourage you to first contact us.
-We will investigate and attempt to resolve complaints and disputes and will make every reasonable effort to honour your wish to exercise your rights as quickly as possible and in any event, within the timescales provided by data protection laws.
+If you have any questions, concerns or complaints regarding our compliance with this notice and/or data protection laws, or if you wish to exercise your rights, we encourage you to first contact us.
+We will investigate and attempt to resolve complaints and disputes and will make every reasonable effort to honour your wish to exercise your rights as quickly as possible and in any event, within the timescales provided by data protection law.

 To contact the Information Commissioner’s Office